Warehouse Shelving

 The same gravity-fed strategy can be used with smaller items, such as cartons and containers.
 Carton flow racks are designed specifically for small, non-palletized, lightweight items that need to be picked frequently and quickly.

-Cartons are loaded at the back by hand and then unloaded manually from the front.
-Higher levels can be given over to a buffer of pallet flow type storage to take advantage of the vertical space above the hand picking area.
+Cartons are loaded at the back of the carton flow rack by hand and then unloaded manually from the front.
+Carton flow rack systems can be used above a hand picking area as a buffer storage to take advantage of the available airspace.

 Push back racking is a similar gravity-fed system to pallet flow racking, except that pallets are loaded and unloaded by standard-tine forklifts from the front only.
 The way it works is pallets are loaded onto an inclined track and cart system that pushes any existing pallets backwards and upwards (2-6 pallets deep).
 When the second pallet is loaded onto the cart, it pushes the top cart with the first pallet to the back.